Mannienox/Maize_Disease_Prediction_Using_Transfer_Learning_Techniques/README.md

 ├── README.md                   # Project overview, setup, how-to-run, links, etc.

-└── requirements.txt            # List of all Python dependencies
+├── requirements.txt            # List of all Python dependencies
+├── Test/                       # Containing images for testing the model ├── Maize leave disease detection    # A paper of the project

 ## Group Members